 U.S. Agricultural Commodity Associations Active in Germany

 A number of U.S. agricultural commodity and other trade associations conduct market development programs in Germany.
 In some cases, these associations maintain field offices in Germany, while others may have a trade representative or public relations company representing their interests.
-Others may cover Germany from elsewhere in Europe or from offices in the United States.
-The USDA-operated Market Access Program (MAP) and Foreign Market Development program (FMD) provide a portion of the funding for the market development programs of these associations.
-For further information about the MAP and FMD program or to know more about which associations are active in Germany, please contact the Office of Agricultural Affairs at the U.S. Embassy in Berlin (http://fas-europe.org/countries/germany/).
+Others may cover Germany from elsewhere in Europe or from offices in the U.S. The USDA-operated Market Access Program (MAP) and Foreign Market Development program (FMD) provide a portion of the funding for these association’s market development programs.
+For further information about the MAP and FMD programs or to know more about which associations are active in Germany, please contact the Office of Agricultural Affairs at the U.S. Embassy in Berlin (http://fas-europe.org/countries/germany/).

 In Germany, trade fairs play a key role in presenting new products to the trade or in finding additional buyers and importers.
 The major international trade fairs are:

-FRUIT LOGISTICA – is the leading show for fruit and vegetables, dried fruits, and nuts.
+FRUIT LOGISTICA – the leading show for fruit and vegetables, dried fruits, and nuts.
 It is held on an annual basis in Berlin.
-Next show: February 6-8, 2019
+Next show: February 5-7, 2020

-Biofach – is the leading European trade show for organic food and non-food products.
+Biofach – the leading European trade show for organic food and non-food products.
 It is held on an annual basis in Nuremberg.
-Next show: February 13-16, 2019
+Next show: February 12-15, 2020

-Interzoo – is a world leading pet industry exhibition.
+Interzoo – the world leading pet industry exhibition.
 It is held every two years in Nuremberg.
 Next show: May 19-22, 2020

 Total market size = (total local production + imports) – exports